Experiences & Amenities

-From the campground, the Juniper Lake Trail opens up to the unspoiled beauty of the Blackwater River for hikers, beachgoers, and anglers.
+From the campground, the Juniper Lake Trail opens up to the unspoiled beauty of the Blackwater River for hikers, beachgoers and anglers.
 A well-maintained restroom with showers is located between the two loops, and is accessible via boardwalk from each camping loop.
 Pets are welcome in designated areas.

 - Maximum RV length = 50 ft.

-- Reservations: Reservations may be made up to 11 months in advance through ReserveAmerica.
-Book Online or call (800) 326-3521 (8 a.m. to 8 p.m.) or TDD (888) 433-0287.
+- Reservations may be made up to 11 months in advance through ReserveAmerica.
+Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.

-The cool, clear waters and sandy white beaches of the Blackwater River attract paddlers from far and wide and has been designated a Florida canoe trail.
+The cool, clear waters and sandy white beaches of the Blackwater River attract paddlers from far and wide, and the river is a designated Florida canoe trail.
 The last two miles of the trail are located within the park.
 Bring your canoes or tubes to truly enjoy the beauty of the Blackwater River.

-More information about the Blackwater River State Canoe Trail along with information about available canoe rentals and shuttle services can be found by here: Blackwater River Paddling Map.
+More information about the Blackwater River State Canoe Trail along with information about available canoe rentals and shuttle services can be found at Blackwater River Paddling Map.
 An interactive photo tour of the Blackwater State Canoe Trail can be viewed here.

-There are also several ox-bow lakes in the park which offer some good opportunities to fish.
+There are also several ox-bow lakes in the park that offer good opportunities for fishing.
 Feel free to check with park staff if you have any questions about fishing in the park.
 To improve your chances of catching fish, look for areas on the river without swimmers.

-All fishing within the park must conform to regulations concerning size, number, method of capture and season.
+- All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required, they can be purchased on-line or by contacting the Florida Wildlife Conservation Commission at 1-888-347-4356.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

 There are several geocaches at Blackwater River State Park.
 Can you find them all?
 Be sure to check Geocaching.com for a full listing of the area.

 Geocaching is an outdoor game using hand-held global positioning systems (GPS) devices.
 It's effectively an inexpensive, interactive, high-tech treasure hunt that's a great way to learn geography.
 Participants use location coordinates to find caches.
 Some caches are easy to find; others are more difficult.
 The biggest reward is the thrill of the search and the discovery of a place where you have never been.
-Geocaching should have minimal impact to the environment and conscientious land use ethics should be followed.
+Geocaching should have minimal impact to the environment and conscientious land-use ethics should be followed.

 The Florida Park Service is proud to announce it has launched the Operation Recreation Kids GeoTour.
 Look inside Operation Recreation GeoTour geocaches for one of six possible Nature Cards.
 Every cache has one of six species.
 Record the name of the Florida State Park where you first find each of the six species on the Kids Official Tracking Sheet.
 Find all six species and win the ORGT Kids GeoTour Geocoin!